 In case you’re unable to handle the DIY divorce where you need to look for, prepare, and file all the papers by yourself, you can take advantage of the legal aid society in your locality or a volunteer lawyers program via the local bar association.
 Contact your state or city bar association to ask for the contact information about these or perform an internet search to find one.

 Such organizations will provide you with legal assistance at no cost or at very low prices.
 In case you’re indigent, they might offer to represent you at virtually no cost and do the necessary paperwork and file the fee waiver papers on your behalf.

 Fortunately, you don’t need to have any money by your name to file for a divorce.
 However, you do need to know the procedures and requirements set up by your state to benefit from the court fee waivers.
 This can be a huge relief for anyone looking to get out of a bad marriage but lacks the funds to do so.

-It’s not uncommon for separating couples to borrow funds from their friends and family.
+It happens many times that you will lose common friends, so make sure you are making new friends after a divorce.
 Valuable assets or personal property belonging to you, such as an engagement ring can also be sold off to get the funds needed for filing for a divorce.
 Although it might be difficult to part with something that holds some sentimental value, it might be a necessary step to get out of a bad marriage and secure your future.

 If you choose to get a family law attorney, you have the option of writing to the spouse’s attorney or the spouse to ask for funds to let you move forward with the divorce process and negotiating a settlement for your marriage problems.
 Be sure to talk these options with your lawyer so that you can be sure that all the ramifications of any actions you take are carefully considered.